QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     x = 5   # a different `x` than the local variable name f(x)    # calling `f` with `x`

-The scoping also applies to named arguments in functions
+The scoping also applies to named arguments in functions.

 .. code-block:: julia